CMSgov/ab2d/website/index.md

 of the data.
 Visit [HPMS](https://hpms.cms.gov)

 ## Frequently Asked Questions
+As CMS continues to gather feedback from PDP sponsors on sharing Part A & B claims data, we anticipate adding more FAQs to this page.
+If you have a question that is not listed below, please ask in the [AB2D Google Group](https://groups.google.com/forum/#!forum/ab2d-api).

 1. **Why is CMS making claims data available to PDP sponsors?**<br><br>
 In February 2018, the [Bipartisan Budget Act of 2018 (BBA)](https://www.congress.gov/bill/115th-congress/house-bill/1892/text) was signed into law and included a provision